sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 By default, this lists all commits in reverse chronological order.
-If you find your branch to be in the wrong place, you can use the ``git reset --hard`` command to reset it to something else, see :ref:`section-git-recovery` for details.
+If you find your branch to be in the wrong place, you can use the ``git reset --hard`` command to reset it to something else; see :ref:`section-git-recovery` for details.